Now that we know the structure of our website, it’s time to get creative and give it a unique design.

 Usually, I use Adobe Photoshop to create a rough mockup of the website design and play with different fonts and colour variations.
 But lately, I have used Adobe XD because, with this application, you can create, prototype and design accurate working layouts.

-If I need to describe the style of my website I use the words “Clean”, “Business-like”, “Traditional”, “Modern”, etc.
+If I need to describe the style of my website, I use the words “Clean”, “Business-like”, “Traditional” “Modern”, etc.

 The most powerful and popular one was Essential Grid, but it is bloated with code and slow.
 So I tried the faster and cleaner one, The Grid.
-With this plug-in, you can easily build a masonry layout and give every thumbnail of my blog and gallery post a unique look with the skin builder.
+With this plug-in, you can quickly build a masonry layout and give every thumbnail of my blog and gallery post a unique look with the skin builder.
 Additionally, it’s easy to replace the main query of WordPress.

 Indeed!
 Just when I was almost finished with this website, I discovered a new plug-in from the same creators of The Grid.

 Grid builder WP has almost the same features as The Grid but has one significant option: Faceted search or filtering.
 It’s an Ajax-based system that can quickly and efficiently filter content asynchronously without page refreshes.
 It’s so good that I used this plug-in on almost all pages where I needed to query the database.
 Maybe you have noticed how quickly it is by visiting my Blog or Gallery page.